tonyg/script-exchange/README.md

 `chroot` jails for them.
 Jailkit runs on Linux, Solaris and various BSDs including Mac OS X.

+Another approach is to cryptographically sign uploaded scripts, and only accept them if the signature validates and is made by some member of a trusted set of keys. gpg or OpenSSL could be useful here.

 ## Declaring `x-script` exchanges

 Use AMQP's `Exchange.Declare` operation as usual, with type `x-script`